Stanisław Sosabowski: Battle of Arnhem

 Gen. Sosabowski (left) with Lt-Gen Frederick Browning, commander of the British 1st Airborne Corps.

 During the planning for Operation Market Garden, Sosabowski expressed serious concerns regarding the feasibility of the mission.
 Among Sosabowski's concerns were the poorly conceived drop zones at Arnhem, the long distances between the landing zones and Arnhem Bridge and that the area would contain a greater German presence than British intelligence believed.
-Despite Sosabowski's concerns and warnings from the Dutch Resistance that two SS Panzer Divisions were in the operations area, Market Garden proceeded as planned.
+Despite Sosabowski's concerns and similar warnings from the Dutch Resistance that two SS Panzer Divisions were in the operations area, Market Garden proceeded as planned.

 The Polish 1st Independent Parachute Brigade was among the Allied forces taking part in Market Garden.
 Due to a shortage of transport aircraft, the brigade was split into several parts before being dropped into the battle.
 A small part of the brigade with Sosabowski was parachuted near Driel on 19 September, but the rest of the brigade arrived only on 21 September at the distant town of Grave, falling directly on the waiting guns of the Germans camped in the area.
 The brigade's artillery was dropped with the British 1st Airborne Division, commanded by Major-General Roy Urquhart, while the howitzers were to arrive by sea, which prevented the brigade from being deployed effectively.
 Three times Sosabowski attempted to cross the Rhine to come to the assistance of the surrounded 1st Airborne Division.
 Unfortunately, the ferry they hoped to use had been sunk and the Poles attempting to cross the river in small rubber boats came under heavy fire.
 Even so, at least 200 men made it across the river and reinforced the embattled British paratroopers.

 Despite the difficult situation, at a staff meeting on 24 September, Sosabowski suggested that the battle could still be won.
 He proposed that the combined forces of XXX Corps, under Lieutenant-General Brian Horrocks, and the Polish 1st Independent Parachute Brigade should start an all-out assault on the German positions and try to break through the Rhine.
 This plan was not accepted, and during the last phase of the battle, on 25 and 26 September, Sosabowski led his men southwards, shielding the retreat of the remnants of the 1st Airborne Division.
 Casualties among the Polish units were high, approaching 40%, and were at least in part the result of Lieutenant-General Browning's decision to drop the paratroops 7 kilometres from the bridge at Arnhem.